History of Karl-Anthony Towns in Timeline

 On March 28, 2018, Karl-Anthony Towns scored a franchise-record 56 points and added 15 rebounds in a win against the Atlanta Hawks.

-On April 11, 2018, Karl-Anthony Towns had 26 points and 14 rebounds in an overtime win over the Denver Nuggets, clinching Minnesota a spot in the playoffs for the first time since 2004.
+On April 11, 2018, Karl-Anthony Towns had 26 points and 14 rebounds in an overtime win against the Denver Nuggets, clinching Minnesota's first playoff berth since 2004.

 September 23, 2018: Towns signs super-maximum extension with the Timberwolves